-Thankfully, there are many natural pet remedies available to combat fleas, reduce hots spots and itching and help treat the underlying problems (often times immune-related) that may be causing skin irritations and disease.
+Thankfully, there are many natural pet remedies available to combat fleas, reduce hots spots and itching and help treat the underlying reason (often times immune-related) that may be causing skin problems.

 Common Skin Problems in Dogs and Cats

 Allergic dermatitis is probably the most common skin disease that affects dogs and cats.
 Allergic dermatitis occurs when a pet has a reaction to environmental proteins called allergens.
 In non-allergic pets, these allergens produce no symptoms.
 In allergic dogs and cats, the allergens cause itchiness and so the pet licks, scratches, chews and bites at itself to find relief.
 Conventional treatments include antihistamines, oral and topical steroids.
 A holistic approach would be to avoid the allergens, reduce the inflammation and support the skin with vitamins, essential fatty acids and immune support supplements.
 See all supplements for Pet Skin Allergies.

 General Dermatitis can range from simple reddening of the skin to severe, chronic open sores with thickening of the skin, hair loss and odor.
 Since the skin is a reflection of the health of the internal organs and immune system, the lesions are really secondary to other chronic diseases.
 Treatment is aimed at reducing inflammation of the skin and strengthening the immune system.

 For dermatitis caused by flea bites, see the Flea Bite Dermatitis page.

 Typically a veterinarian will try to hone in on the underlying problem for the skin condition.
 This can prove difficult and time consuming when your pet is in misery.
 Food or airborne allergies may be nearly impossible to isolate.
 Immune system problems are similarly complex and hard to diagnose.